dsphamgithub/tsda/README.md

 Excluding what was discussed in the Future Work section of the paper, here are some outstanding tasks yet to be completed.
 Commits to this repository will be made once addressed.

-- [ ] MMDetection and standalone Keras implementations of **a YOLOv3 TSDA model has been partially implemented**.

-- [ ] Resolve/merge training script related differences between non-TSDA and TSDA versions of EfficientDet where appropriate.
+- [x] Experiment using an additional EfficientDet class network damage layer instead of a damage network.

 - [ ] Fix TSDA model with `num_damage_sectors=1` ($m=1$), currently only partially implemented and still has errors.

+- [ ] MMDetection and standalone Keras implementations of **a YOLOv3 TSDA model have been partially implemented**.